-Name of Subsidiary of Subsidiary Country of Incorporation Principal Activity Highway 50 Gold (US) Inc. Nevada, USA 100% Mineral exploration
+Name of Subsidiary Country of Incorporation Proportion of Ownership Interest Principal Activity Highway 50 Gold (US) Inc. Nevada, USA 100% Mineral exploration

 All transactions with related parties are in the normal course of operations and are measured at their fair value as determined by management.